 As a hydrous mica-like mineral, vermiculite expands rapidly when heated to temperatures >900° C. The contained water converts to steam forcing individual mineral laminae apart, a process known as exfoliation.
 The expansion results in low-density mineral granules that can be 6-20 times the original volume.
 These granules are chemically inert, refractory, and highly-absorptive, making the material highly valued in construction applications such as plaster and cement premixes, lightweight concrete additives, as an industrial absorbent, and in fireproof and sound insulation.
 Depending on the specific chemical composition, vermiculite may also be characterized by high cation-exchange capacity making it valuable in agricultural and horticultural products.

 Since 1978, Virginia Vermiculite LLC has been the sole commercial producer of vermiculite in Virginia, operating a surface mine just west of Trevilians, in Louisa County.
-This mine is one of two in the United States that in 2016 actively mined and processed vermiculite concentrate (Tanner, 2017).
+This mine is one of two in the United States that mines and processes vermiculite concentrate, the other being located in South Carolina.
 The deposit occurs in an 80- to 100-foot thick weathered zone in mafic rocks of the Green Springs pluton.
 Vermiculite content in the ore varies from about 15 to 50 percent.
 After the soft ore is excavated and initially screened, the vermiculite particles are concentrated using wet-screening and flotation circuits.
 The concentrate is dried in a rotary dryer and screened to produce several final product sizes and blends.
 The concentrate can also be further processed into exfoliated and milled products for various applications.
 The products are shipped in bulk by truck, rail, and ocean freight vessels to domestic as well as international customers.
-In the annual production report to the Department of Mines, Minerals and Energy, Virginia Vermiculite LLC reported about 66.7 thousand short tons of crude vermiculite produced in 2017.